Igor Latich, MD

 Dr. Latich is actively involved in diagnostic radiology and interventional radiology trainee and medical student education and serves on the medical school admissions committee.

-- Assistant Professor of Radiology and Biomedical Imaging
+- Associate Professor of Clinical Radiology and Biomedical Imaging

 Education & Training